tcarland/spark-hive-tools/README.md

 the metadata.
 To avoid this, we first run CREATE TABLE via Hive and then use DataSet.insertInto() versus DataSet.saveAsTable().

  - NOTE: Renaming a Table via ALTER TABLE is only cheap if the table is not moving databases.
 It is best to *not* use a different schema/db name between the source and destination tables, as the RENAME operation may result in a full copy.
 HiveTableSwapper, in fact, assumes this to be true and only modifies the Hive physical LOCATION to account for the new table name, but does not consider the dbname within the location.
 If different databases were used with this, the table would end up in the wrong HDFS location.

- - NOTE: The repartitioning step rewrites the source table via Spark into a temporary table that is then renamed to the destination.
+ - NOTE: The re-partitioning step rewrites the source table via Spark into a temporary table that is then renamed to the destination.

 Sqoop example:
 ```
-#!/bin/bash
+#!/usr/bin/env bash

 DBUSER="$1"
 DBPASSFILE="$2"